-I recently had the pleasure of sharing dinner with Archbishop Peter Sartain, the affable leader of Seattle's archdiocese, and I'm not sure I've met a more gracious churchman.
-Upon entering my car the first thing he did was hand me a second-class relic of Bl.
+I recently had dinner with Archbishop Peter Sartain, the affable leader of Seattle’s Catholic community.
+Quickly I learned why so many churchman admire him.
+After an exchange of greetings, the first thing he did was hand me a second-class relic of Bl.
 Pier Giorgio Frassati, my favorite saint.
-That launched a long conversation about the man Pope John Paul II christened "the man of the beatitudes," and we quickly discovered a mutual love for the young saint.
+That launched a long conversation about the man Pope John Paul II christened “the man of the beatitudes,” to whom I and Archbishop Sartain both have a strong devotion.

-I also learned that Archbishop Sartain is one of the world's leading Pier Giorgio experts.
-He has read almost all the relevant literature, in both English and Italian, and is close friends with the saint's surviving family.
+Through dinner I learned that Archbishop Sartain is one of the world’s leading Pier Giorgio experts.
+He has read almost all the relevant literature, in both English and Italian, and is close friends with Pier Giorgio’s surviving family.
 The archbishop also frequents Turin, Italy, where Pier Giorgio lived and died.

-As another sign of his graciousness, Archbishop Sartain agreed to chat with me about Pier Giorgio's impact, his love for the poor, and some recommended books on the young saint.
+On this his feast day, the fourth of July, Archbishop Sartain agreed to chat with me more about Pier Giorgio’s impact, his love for the poor, and some recommended books on the young saint.

 I passed that way frequently, but the church was always locked.
 One day, however, I found it open and noticed that many young adults my own age were going inside, so I followed them.
 It turned out that the church was hosting an exhibition on the life of Pier Giorgio, who at that time had not yet been beatified.
 I was impressed and inspired by his story, told in words and pictures in the beautiful exhibit.
 As a young man about his age, I was moved by his extraordinary life, and how at such a young age he integrated his deep love for God, a profound life of prayer, an active life of sports, leadership in various Catholic groups, his love and service of the poor, and his treasuring of good friendships.